philipnilsson/fantasyland-redux/README.md

 Fantasyland Redux is a fork of Redux with a somewhat different but mostly compatibly implementation.
-In particular it works with `react-redux` and reducers in existing code will be automatically promoted into fantasyland-style by the library and does not need to change.
+In particular it works with `react-redux` and reducers in existing code will be automatically promoted into fantasyland-style by the library.

-The main benefit of `fantasyland-redux` is that it implements useful operations as set out in the [fantasyland](https://github.com/fantasyland/fantasy-land) specification.
+The main benefit of `fantasyland-redux` is that it implements some useful operations in style of the [fantasyland](https://github.com/fantasyland/fantasy-land) specification.